 Parent PLUS Loan Rates and Fees

-A key factor in identifying the best student loan is loan costs, such as student loan rates and fees.
+One key factor in identifying the best student loan is loan costs, such as student loan rates and fees.
 Parent PLUS loan interest rates and fees for the 2020-21 school year equal 5.30%.
 That is significantly higher than the 2.75% rate offered on Direct Loans extended to undergrads for the same period.

 All federal student loans charge a one-time origination fee, which is withheld from disbursed funds (i.e., the amount of money you receive will be reduced by this fee).
-The parent PLUS loan origination fee is 4.228% of the principal for loans disbursed in the school year after Oct.
-1, 2020.
-That’s four times higher than the 1.059% fee undergrads pay on federal student loans.
+The parent PLUS loan origination fee is 4.228% of the principal for loans disbursed in the school year after October 1, 2020.
+That’s four times higher than the 1.059% fee that undergrads pay on federal student loans.

 Parent PLUS Loan Limits